Kepler Capital Believes Peugeot (PUGOY) Still Has Room to Grow

-Kepler Capital analyst Thomas Besson maintained a Buy rating on Peugeot (PUGOY) on January 11 and set a price target of EUR30.00.
-The company’s shares closed last Tuesday at $27.29, close to its 52-week high of $28.28.
+In a report issued on June 4, Michael Raab from Kepler Capital maintained a Buy rating on Peugeot (PUGOY), with a price target of EUR20.00.
+The company’s shares closed last Wednesday at $27.10, close to its 52-week high of $28.28.

-According to TipRanks.com, Besson is a 1-star analyst with an average return of -0.9% and a 59.8% success rate.
-Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Renault SA.
+According to TipRanks.com, Raab is a 2-star analyst with an average return of 0.6% and a 56.4% success rate.
+Raab covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Bayerische Motoren Werke Aktiengesellschaft, and Porsche Automobil Holding.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Peugeot with a $33.40 average price target.
+Currently, the analyst consensus on Peugeot is a Moderate Buy with an average price target of $33.57, representing a 23.3% upside.
+In a report issued on June 22, Redburn Partners also upgraded the stock to Buy.

 See today’s analyst top recommended stocks >>